 There are two types of certificate and diploma programs available to non-degree and degree holders.

 Degree holders who would like to upgrade their skills and knowledge in a specific field can take a graduate certificate and diploma program.
 These programs are only accessible to those who have at least a bachelor’s degree and are often taken by professionals who plan to advance their careers (Study.com, 2019).
+Career shifters who already earned their undergraduate degrees also choose a graduate certificate and diploma programs.
+For example, those who are interested in shifting towards the business administration aspect of running healthcare organizations may start their career shifting journey by taking a certificate program in medical billing and coding.

 Source: National Center for Education Statistics